Xelus22/LoLSocWebpage/_posts/esports/2019-06-23-unsw-lolsoc-rumble-2019-players-to-watch-semifinals-edition.md

 - https://unswlolsoc.github.io/LoLSocWebpage/1-2.png

 ---
-We concluded the Quarter-Finals this Saturday evening with some very fun games to spectate!
+We concluded the quarter-finals this Saturday evening with some very fun games to spectate!
 A strong mix of controlled macro play, with sprinkles of relentless bloodbaths going back and forth, was a perfect recipe for what we love about Rumble.

 Here are the results of yesterday’s games: